dmacdonald750/enigma/docs/04-views.md

 </html>
 ```
 We use [Normalize](https://github.com/necolas/normalize.css) to "normalize" styles
-for a wide range of elements and other inconsistencies across browsers.
+for a wide range of elements and to correct other inconsistencies across browsers.

 Now update the `home.twig` template to inherit the layout.
 ```
 {% extends "layout.twig" %}
 {% block content %}
-Hello {{ name }}!
+<h1>Hello world!</h1>
 {% endblock %}
 ```